-The date of this prospectus is December 22, 2020
+The date of this prospectus is , 2021.

-Engages the c-Abl Target in the Brain and GI and Nearly Clears Pathological α -Synuclein
+Engages the c-Abl Target in the Brain and GI and Nearly Clears Pathological α-Synuclein

-Low toxicity in animals, brain penetrant c-Abl inhibitor in clinical development c-Abl Inhibition Drives Functional Reversal in Preclinical Studies of Parkinson's Disease
+Low toxicity in animals, brain penetrant c-Abl inhibitor in clinical development

 Starting with clinically validated targets, Inhibikase is developing c-Abl kinase inhibitor product candidates shown in preclinical models of Parkinson's Disease to halt progression and restore function.
 These products are intended to be administered chronically for the treatment of CNS diseases.